knetikmedia/knetikcloud-typescript-angular2-client/README.md

 ### Building

-To install the required dependencies and to build the typescript sources run:
+To build an compile the typescript sources to javascript use:
 ```
 npm install
 npm run build